 Advantages of a maximum price | Black market & a maximum price | Calculations & a maximum price | Ceiling Price | Maximum Price Control | Reasons for a maximum price

-A government measure that does not allow to price to automatically move back to the equilibrium as it would in the free market because laws of regulations prohibit this is termed a:
+Government imposes a price control (minimum or maximum price), where price cannot automatically move back to the equilibrium as it would in the free market, because regulations or laws prohibit this.

 A maximum (ceiling) price.